duncangrubbs/ozzzy/README.md

 # ozzy
-> A lightweight, modular, REST API interface
+> A lightweight, modular, REST API middleware

 ## 💻 How to Use
 1. First update the `config.js` file with the spec of your API